teivah/teivah.dev/docs/index.md

 In 2022, I **published a book** called [100 Go Mistakes and How to Avoid Them](book.md).
 This book shows common programming mistakes in Go and how to fix them using idiomatic code.
 So far, it has a pretty cool note of 4.7/5 (avg on Amazon, Goodreads, and Manning), and I’m delighted that it helped that many people (over 8k copies sold, translated in five languages).
 Furthermore, in 2024 I released a daily [newsletter](newsletter.md) for coders and I keep writing on my [blog](https://teivah.medium.com/) from time to time (50+ posts, ~800k visits).

 Last but not least, I'm also an **open-source** enthusiast ([GitHub](https://github.com/teivah)) and a **public speaker** ([my talks](talks.md)).

+Want to chat?
+Schedule a [30-minute session](https://calendly.com/teiva-harsanyi) with me.